dogz1lla/clj-chat/README.md

 ```

 ## Design flaws
+- each chatroom view updates the entire message history upon any new message;
+should be updating the relevant div by only appending new messages;
 - There is a potential problem with how chat messages element gets updated on
 receiving a new message.

 How it works: one of the two parties in the chat sends a message and that
 triggers the html element update for both the sender and recipient;
 however for the latter only happens if the recipient looks at this same chat
 in their browser at this moment;

 Now imagine the situation where the recipient switches the view to another chat
 after the update of the element responce was sent to the client from the server
 but before the element was actually updated in the browser -> this would lead